Jacinto Vera: Life

+Death

-The bishop died in 1881 while on a mission and his funeral attracted hundreds of individuals who had hailed him as an energetic pastor and a saint known for his intelligence and his personal holiness.
+The bishop died in 1881 while on a mission.
+His funeral attracted hundreds of individuals who had hailed him as an energetic pastor and as a saint known for his intelligence and his personal holiness.

 Beatification process

 The beatification process opened in the Montevideo archdiocese in an informative process that spanned from 27 July 1935 until its closure not long after in 1942; the Congregation for Rites were given all boxes of documentation at the end of the process but the cause remained inactive until 28 February 1992 when the Congregation for the Causes of Saints validated the informative phase.
 The postulation later compiled and submitted the Positio to the C.C.S. in 2012 for further assessment with the dossier spanning well over 2000 pages.
 Historians approved the cause on 19 February 2013 as did theologians on 18 September 2014 and the C.C.S. members on 5 May 2015.

 Just moments after the C.C.S. approved the cause it was taken to Pope Francis for approval.
 The pope — on 5 May 2015 - confirmed that Vera had led a model Christian life of heroic virtue and named him as Venerable.

+On 17 December 2022, Pope Francis recognized the miracle attributed to the late bishop's intercession, enabling his for beatification to take place.
+He was beatified in Montevideo on 6 May 2023 by Cardinal Paulo Cezar Costa, who presided over the celebration on the pontiff's behalf.

 The current postulator for this cause is Carlo Calloni.

 Debunked miracle

 There was a supposed healing of a man dating back to 2005 in Montevideo that some believed to be a miracle from the intercession of the late bishop that could be investigated for his beatification.
 The Montevideo archdiocese opened a diocesan tribunal for this supposed miracle on 2 August 2015 though doubts about whether the healing was a miracle caused the investigation to cease since it was ruled that there existed evidence that could refute the supposed miraculous circumstances of the case.

-On December 17, 2022, Pope Francis recognized the miracle attributed to the intercession of Venerable Jacinto Vera.